 A stamp to inaugurate my 350-mile walk across southern Italy

 A stamp from the Vatican’s St. Peter Basilica seemed the perfect way to inaugurate my 350-mile walk.
 Years have passed since I climbed its stairs to the top of the dome, or descended to the crypt of Paul, the Christ convert executed in Rome.

-In the same room, a barrel filled with hiking poles left behind by people who could not take them back home in their carry-on luggage.
+In the same room was a barrel filled with hiking poles left behind by modern pilgrims who could not return home with them in their carry-on luggage.

 'Experienced' Hiking Poles

 “These are for you,” Sandro said, choosing the best of the ‘experienced’ hiking poles for me.